Are you planning to be a new puppy parent? Then you must be aware of what puppy blues are and how long does it last!

 Above mentioned are the precautions that you must take prior to his arrival.
 Also, there are principal measures that you must follow after his arrival.

-It includes proper training of your pup, using a dog crate, get support form your family members in his responsibilities, and learn from the experiences of puppy parents who faced this situation.
+It includes proper training of your pup, using a dog crate, get support from your family members in his responsibilities, and learn from the experiences of puppy parents who faced this situation.

 How do you identify that you have puppy blues (symptoms)?